izebit/io-project/README.md

-### talks service
+## TedTalks service
 the service has rest api.
 It is written in java, data is stored in mongodb.
-Also, liquibase is used to data migration.
+Also, liquibase is used for data migration.

 ### how to run it
 run: